Reports & Publications

 When it comes to infrastructure, many Oregon communities are making the wrong bets.
 Our 2013 report explores how building infrastructure for sprawl is draining the budgets of many communities, and recommends simple steps that cities can take to bring their budgets back in line.
 Learn more and download the report at friends.org/infrastructure.

 Need to appeal a case to the Land Use Board of Appeals?
-Our Citizen's Guide has everything you need to know.
-If you have questions, please contact Steve McCoy, email@example.com or 503.497.1000 x126.
+Our Citizen's Guide will have everything you need to know.
+Thank you for your patience as we update our older guide.
+If you have questions, please contact Mary Kyle McCurdy, MKM@friends.org or 503.497.1000 x130.

-Click here for back issues of Landmark, the journal of 1000 Friends.
+Click here for current and back issues of Landmark, the journal of 1000 Friends.

 Smart Growth America